 The benefits of spending time in nature are endless.
 Daily contact with nature has a positive impact on our social, psychological and physical health, and is an important factor to keep us connected to our natural environment.
 In the last few decades humans have become more sedentary, and less inclined to spend time in nature.
 This is causing a disconnect with nature, and with our own well-being.
-This week, to celebrate Mental Health Week in Canada, we are discussing the impact of nature on your mental health.

 How nature affects mood

 The National Collaborating Centre for Environmental Health reports that there are several pathways by which time in nature improves mood- by reducing stress both physiologically and through attention restoration, by increasing physical activity and by increasing social contact with others.[i]
 Additionally, scientists have demonstrated changes in brain activity and reduced rumination following a walk in nature.
 Rumination is a preoccupation with negative thoughts and is associated with depression.[ii]
 Participants of the David Suzuki 30×30 challenge (30 minutes daily for 30 days) reported better moods, more energy and vitality as well as increased fascination ( which is researcher speak for a sense of awe and affinity with the natural world).[iii]

 Take that black dog for a walk in the woods